gudiseva/stackedit/Hive Interview QA.md

 Ans.
 Hive Metastore is a central repository for Hive metadata.
 It has 2 components:

 1. A Service to which the **Hive Driver** connects to and queries for the database schema.
-2. A backing database to store the metadata**.** Currently Hive supports 5 backend databases: Derby, MySQL, MS SQL Server, Oracle and Postgres.
+2. A backing database to store the metadata.

 ```mermaid

 graph LR